All on the first floor.

 Open plan living space.

-Kitchen area: With electric cooker, microwave and fridge.
+Kitchen area: With electric oven, microwave, fridge/freezer and dishwasher.

 Shower room: With shower cubicle and toilet.

 Nestling in 14 acres of grounds on an upland called Priest’s Hill with excellent walking available from the doorstep, the properties have the use of an extensive range of leisure facilities including an indoor heated swimming pool, sauna, solarium and treatment rooms.
 Noble names have woven the threads of the hall’s long history including Henry de Ferrers, the Cokaynes and the Harthills.
 Henry VIII is also believed to have stayed at the hall.

 It was here in 1259 that Sir Richard de Hartle was issued a Papal Bull by Pope Alexander II, allowing him to appoint his own chaplain.
 The chapel ceased its functions as a place of worship in 1546 and now takes the form of The Chapel and Hartle Cottage.
 The eight cottages are furnished with antiques and surround a medieval cobbled courtyard.
 They all retain a wealth of original features including thick stone walls, large oak beams, mullion windows and flagstone floors.
 Derbyshire’s bustling market towns, villages, hills, dales and rivers offer majestic scenery, and a rich variety of customs.
 Boasting a varied and beautiful landscape, they offer a blend of heritage, history and family attractions.